Nemean Games: Modern Nemean Games re-enactment

 The Society for the Revival of the Nemean Games was founded in 1994, after more than 20 years of archaeological excavation at Nemea.
 The contemporary games are more of a re-enactment than an actual sporting event, held every four years since 1996, are a form of popular education in history, as well as a counter to the commercialism of the modern Olympics.
 Races are organized according to age and gender, open to international participation.
 No medals are awarded, only crowns of palm branches and wild celery.

 In 2008, some 600 people clad in tunics raced barefoot in the ruins of the ancient stadium on 21 June.
 Two races were staged for the runners aged from 10 to 80, one of 100 m and the other of 7.5 km.
 The most striking feature of this attempt was the revival of the Hoplitodromos race.

-The last Nemead was held on 11 and 12 June 2016.
+The last Nemead took place between June 28 and 30, 2024.